jpmartha/EggsBenedict/README.md

   - completion: `((result: Result<Any>) -> Void)?`

-    The block to execute after the removing temporary image finishes.
+    The block to execute after the removing temporary image file finishes.
 You may specify nil for this parameter.

     - Handling Errors Example